 This would include Facebook, Twitter, Pinterest, Google+, LinkedIn or wherever your potential clients hang out.
 Commenting on blogs can also be beneficial.
 Relationships are key.
 Being involved in social media is one of the best way to find clients and vice versa, especially until you are established and can rely on word of mouth.

 4. Be helpful

-Ask around, read some great articles, do some googling and find some people who are already VAs.
+Ask around, read great articles, do some googling and find people who are already VAs.
 Check out their websites, see what they offer and get an idea of how it might work for you.
-A perfect place to do this is the free Facebook group that you get access to when you buy The Bootstrap VA.
+A perfect place to do this is the free Facebook group you get access to when you buy The Bootstrap VA.

 *There are affiliate links in this post.